greenelab/deep-review/sections/03_categorize.md

 fully-labeled corpus to facilitate data-intensive deep learning models.
 As an alternative, Wang et al. [@arxiv:1705.02315] proposed to use weakly labeled images.
-To generate weak labels for X-ray images, they applied a series of Natural Language Processing (NLP) techniques to the associated chest X-ray radiological reports.
+To generate weak labels for X-ray images, they applied a series of natural language processing (NLP) techniques to the associated chest X-ray radiological reports.
 Specifically, they first extracted all diseases mentioned in the reports using a state-of-the-art NLP tool, then applied a newly-developed negation and uncertainty detection tool (NegBio) to filter negative and